prnsh03/RFP_Extractor/README.md

 ```
 - **403 Error from Hugging Face**: Ensure you have requested access to the required Llama model and your Hugging Face token is valid.
 - **Database connection issues**: Verify that `pgvector` is enabled in PostgreSQL.

+## Other Models Tried:
+1. Using Vertex AI API (for creating embeddings)
+2. Using pgvector and Llama (Using pgvector to create embeddings and storing in Postgresql , finally mapping it with fields using Llama indexing)
+3. Used

 ## Contact
 S PRANESH <br>